-LASIK or PRK surgery are among the best options to help patients with nearsightedness, farsightedness, and astigmatism.
-This gives many people the chance to finally see clearly without glasses.
-At Polaris Eye & Laser in Los Gatos, California, Dr. Jeehee Kim fully manages her patient’s care throughout the procedure and all follow up appointments.
-Contact us for a free consultation.
+A free consultation appointment is available to evaluate you for laser vision correction surgery.
+LASIK or PRK surgery are among the best options to correct nearsightedness, farsightedness, and astigmatism and help patients see clearly without glasses.
+At Polaris Eye & Laser, Dr. Jeehee Kim fully manages her patient’s care throughout the procedure and all follow up appointments.

 Patients are made comfortable during surgery, and numbing eye drops are given.
 In LASIK surgery, a very thin outer layer of the cornea is surgically separated from the underlying corneal tissue.
 This flap is folded out of the way, so that the tissue immediately beneath the corneal surface, the stroma, can be accessed.
 As Dr. Kim views the eye through the microscope, she will then use a specialized laser, the excimer laser, to gradually reshape corneal stroma tissue.
 The exact quantity of corneal tissue to be removed is predetermined based upon the patient’s unique eye conditions.
 Finally, the flap is placed back in position.
 In most cases, no stitches are needed, and the corneal flap will adhere itself to the eye again quickly.
 PRK uses the same excimer laser to reshape the stroma, after surface cells are removed with a special brush.
 Contact lenses and eye drops reduce irritation after PRK surgery, while surface cells grow back naturally.